 Shortcomings of NSF certifications

 So, when you are buying an NSF-certified water filter, ask to which standard the filter is certified.
 It can be only NSF 42 and 61, which means that the filter removes some chlorine and the filter itself does not contaminate water.
-These standard are very helpful but they do not answer all questions about the performance of a water filter.
+These standards are very helpful but they do not answer all questions about the performance of a water filter.

 Also, even filters that are certified to the same standard may vary widely in terms of their performance.
 In other words, the number of contaminants and degree of their reduction can vary under each standard.
 If a filter is certified, it is a good idea to take a look at the certification report.
 Unfortunately, not every manufacturer has that information readily available.

 It can be very costly for a water filter manufacturer, to go through the process of NSF certification can be very costly; it can cost more than $100,000 to receive the certification.
 Not all manufacturers, especially small businesses at the beginning stages, can afford it.
 For a consumer, that means that generally NSF-certified filters are more expensive.
 Instead of going through the NSF certification, some water filter manufacturers rely on tests by independent labs, which is much more affordable.